awslabs/raf/docs/wiki/4_contrib_guide/RFC-Collections.md

 Here we explain the RFC process starting from A2.
 For A0 and A1 RFCs, please also feel free to open an issue to describe your idea.
 When the idea becomes more concrete and could move to A2, you could close the old issue and follow the following steps to open a formal issue.

 ### Step 1.
 Open an RFC Issue (A2)
-When you have an awesome idea that could make Meta better, the first step is to open an issue in the repository.
+When you have an awesome idea that could make RAF better, the first step is to open an issue in the repository.
 The issue title should be `[RFC] Your Awesome Idea Title`.
 In the issue body, please describe your idea clearly.
 You are encouraged but not limited to follow this template when drafting an RFC:

 - **Motivation and Challenge:** Why the existing system/solution is not good enough and we need this RFC?
 It would be great to draft this part with a driving example for better illustraction.
 - **Proposed Methodology:** Introduce your approach indetails.